AbhiK24/abhik24.github.io/_posts/2020-02-17-Losing-Karnad-And-Finding-Myself.md

 Alok Rai speaks brilliantly about Karnad when he [says](https://indianexpress.com/article/opinion/columns/girish-karnad-death-plays-tughlaq-theatre-gauri-lankesh-urban-naxal-intolerance-let-me-count-the-ways-5783513/), “Karnad’s monstrous creativity was fuelled by the fact that he tapped into several different linguistic traditions, contexts and resonances.
 Culturally promiscuous, Karnad tapped into different languages, into myth and folklore, into the classical and the popular, into what was indigenous and what was foreign but only until it had been assimilated — so Yayati, so Hayavadana”

 I am writing this partly to remember Karnad and see what he meant for me and the world around me.
 I am also writing this to remind myself of what me and my hero have in common and that I should never fail him (I am sure, he is looking at me).
 Despite all the similarities I mentioned in this essay, the list is finite and tends to be more about the circumstances, social and familial.
 There are large and small areas of literary criticism, politics, sociology and other fields I disagree with the great Karnad on.
-I learnt the irreverence partly for him, but I can not help be reverent to my hero.
+I learnt the irreverence partly from him, but I can not help be reverent to my hero.

 I met Karnad at Ranga Shankara, Bengaluru in 2018.
 I bowed down and put my forehead to his feet and blurted out something I cant remember.
 He was generous enough to give his autograph and then he left in his white Omni.
 I will remember this encounter and the man forever.